tableau/extension-filter-bookmarks/README.md

 ## How to install for local use
 Make sure you have [Node.js](https://nodejs.org) and [Yarn](https://yarnpkg.com) isntalled.
 Clone or download and unzip this repository.
-Open the command line to the `extension-data-driven-parameters-master` folder and run:
+Open the command line to the `extension-filter-bookmarks-master` folder and run:

 `yarn` to install